TRUSTED SOURCE OF TRAVEL INFORMATION

 For every traveller, the choice to visit a destination heavily depends on what there is to do while you’re there – how difficult it is to do it and whether there is an enough variety to keep everyone happy.
 The good news is that with Belize, you can check off all of the above.

-Due to its geographic location, Belize has the best of both worlds with our entire Eastern coast on the Caribbean Sea and the 2nd largest Barrier Reef in the world, as well as our Western and Southern region,is full of history and culture, hiking and birding trails, caves and the ancient remains of the Maya civilization – the largest in Central America.
+Due to its geographic location, Belize has the best of both worlds with our entire Eastern coast on the Caribbean Sea and the 2nd largest Barrier Reef in the world, as well as our Western and Southern region which is full of history and culture, hiking, birding trails, caves, and the ancient remains of the Maya civilization – the largest in Central America.
 The Belize rainforest covers half of our landmass and eighty percent of it remains under government protection.
-From reef to rainforest, you can be sure there is something for everyone and with a country so small, getting from one end to the other is always a quick transit, and never more than a ½ day of travel.
+From the reef to the rainforest, you can be sure there is something for everyone and with a country so small, getting from one end to the other is always a quick transit, and never more than a ½ day of travel.

-Belize is for the adventure seeker as well as for thoselooking for endless R&R and the go-slow Caribbean lifestyle and we’re here to let you know where to go to best fit your needs.
+Belize is for the adventure seeker as well as for those looking for endless R&R and the go-slow Caribbean lifestyle.
+We’re here to let you know where to go to best fit your needs.
 Below are some of the most popular destinations or activities sought out in Belize.